 - You’ll receive an outcome.
 If we match you with a credit provider, they will be in touch to outline the next steps.

 At Monzi, we’re expert lender-finders.
-Unfortunately, though, we won’t be able to answer any questions regarding your credit cards or the interest you may be charged.
+Unfortunately, though, we won’t be able to answer any questions regarding your credit cards or the interest you may pay.
 Instead, you’ll need to direct those questions to the relevant credit card companies.

 However, if you’ve got questions about our organisation or service, then we’re always happy to hear from you.
 Contact us at firstname.lastname@example.org with any queries or concerns you may have.
 We’ll do our best to get back to you with a response ASAP.